Women’s Health Services in Richmond, VA

 Pelvic muscle spasms occur when there are involuntary contractions of the pelvic floor muscles.
 The pelvic floor muscles support the bladder, vagina, rectum, and uterus.
 Sometimes the course of treatment for pelvic muscle spasms is posture improvement, but other treatments might be needed.

 Sometimes, you may not feel pain but feel pressure in the pelvic region.
-This can be due to uterine fibroids, a prolapse, an enlarged uterus, or other conditions.
-Uterine fibroids are one of the most common causes of pelvic pressure and pelvic pain.
+This can be due to a number of causes such as uterine fibroids or an enlarged uterus, but pelvic pressure is often caused by pelvic organ prolapse.
+Our urogynecologists can diagnose the problem and help you find the right treatment for your lifestyle.

-Incontinence is another reason to visit a physician specializing in urogynecology in Richmond, VA.
-A weak pelvic floor causes issues with bladder or bowel control, or makes it difficult to properly empty your bladder or bowels.
-Pelvic floor issues affect people of all ages and affect those who are obese, experience chronic constipation, or are pregnant or have had children.
+Incontinence is a major reason to visit a physician specializing in urogynecology in Richmond, VA.
+A weak pelvic floor causes issues with bladder or bowel control and can make it difficult to properly empty your bladder or bowels.
+Incontinence issues affect people of all ages and are especially common among those who are obese, experience chronic constipation, or have given birth.

 There are several ways that we treat the issues our patients present to us.
-In some instances, it’s fairly easy to resolve the issue with special exercises, but other options include medication, injections, and nerve stimulation, which is sometimes used to treat overactive bladder.
+In some instances, it’s fairly easy to resolve the issue with special exercises, but other options include medication, injections, nerve stimulation, which is sometimes used to treat overactive bladder, and minimally invasive surgery.

-Once properly identifying their pelvic muscles, individuals can strengthen their pelvic floor muscles.
-These exercises include kegels, squats, glute bridges and bird dogs.
+A urogynecologist can help you identify your pelvic floor muscles and prescribe exercises that can help you strengthen these muscles to improve your pelvic floor problems.
+Such exercises include kegels, squats, glute bridges and bird dogs.
 With Kegels, the individual contracts and relaxes their pelvic floor muscles three times daily.
-With the bird dog exercise, not only do they engage their pelvic core, but they also improve balance and stability.
+Bird dog exercises not only engage the pelvic core, but they also improve balance and stability.
+A urogynecologist may also refer you to a pelvic floor therapist who can help you continue to work on strengthening your pelvic floor muscles.

 There are a few reasons why a urogynecologist would recommend surgery.
 Sometimes the pelvic floor becomes weakened to the point where it’s necessary to rebuild the pelvic floor support.
 Surgery is also necessary to repair any prolapse of the bladder, rectum, uterus, or vagina, or repair damage to muscles in the pelvic floor.